Desert and mountains in Morocco

 Into the desert or the mountains?

 After Meknès there are many great places we can visit.
 We will certainly see quite a few of them.
 But which exactly?
 When?
 In what order or from what direction?

 - The Atlas mountains: these are a must.

 - Imilchil, sitiuated in one of the most impressive parts of the High Atlas.
 The mountainsides are peppered with villages, some so remote that you wonder how people can live there.
 Donkeys and 40-year old Mercedeses are the main means of transport here.

-- The famous Dadès Gorge, which starts on tarmac if you come from the south and, when all regular cars have to turn back, turns into a track leading high into the mountains.
+- The famous Dadès Gorge on a track leading high into the mountains.

 - Sand dunes.